maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 ```
 Then open the link in the command line output.
 You will be able to interact with an interface like this:
 ![](img/log_visualizer-example.png)

-## 📋 License
-Distributed under the Apache License 2.0.
-See [LICENSE](/LICENSE) for more information.

-## 🙏 Acknowledgements
-We would like to thank Zhoujun Cheng, Yi Gu, Shibo Hao, and Xinyu Pi from MixLab; Han Guo, Nicholas Ho and Bowen Tan from SAILING Lab; Zora Wang from NeuLab; Sarah Cheah and Hector Ren from MBZUAI for their insightful comments and feedback.
-Mingkai Deng is supported by Samsung GRO Project “Efficient Designs for Generative and Agent LLM Development”.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Samsung.

 ## 🤝 How to Contribute
 This project is fully open-sourced.
 We encourage the community to contribute and share any invaluable feedbacks.
 Here are a few ways to reach us: